papermerge/documentation/docs/roadmap.md

 This is big one.
 "Per Object" here means access management for specific folder or documents.
 In short, it is about shared folders and shared documents.
-We will address sharing of tags, categories, and custom fields.
+We will address sharing of tags, categories, and custom fields as well.

 ## 4. Group Ownership